spinnaker/spinnaker.io/content/en/docs/guides/runbooks/orca-zombie-executions.md

 title: "Orca: Zombie Executions"
 linkTitle: "Orca: Zombie Executions"
 weight: 2
-description: "A zombie Execution is one that has a status in the database of RUNNING but there are no messages in Orca's work queue or unacked set—the pipeline or task is not doing anything."
+description: "A zombie execution is one that has a status in the database of RUNNING but there are no messages in Orca's work queue or unacked set—the pipeline or task is not doing anything."
 ---